codyvi/NLP-Activities/Actividad Integradora 2/README.md

 Like the last activity, this project is useful to be able to see how to expand the sentiment analyzer we created and how to include it with different technologies.

 ## ¿Cómo inicializar el proyecto? / How to get started with this project?
-Asegurese de contar con los paquetes de **nltk, tweepy, numpy, scikit-learn, tensorflow, SpeechBrain, praw, kaggle, pandas, keras, ** y **matplotlib** instalados en su ambiente de desarrollo de Python.
+Asegurese de contar con los paquetes de **nltk, tweepy, numpy, scikit-learn, tensorflow, SpeechBrain, praw, kaggle, pandas, keras, credentials, selenium, textblob**, y **matplotlib** instalados en su ambiente de desarrollo de Python.

 Todas las dependencias vienen adjuntas en el **requirements.txt**.

 Es necesario correr el código desde Google colab, y tener credenciales para las API's de *kaggle*, *twitter*, *youtube*, y *reddit*.

-Make sure to have **nltk, tweepy, numpy, scikit-learn,  tensorflow, SpeechBrain, praw, kaggle, pandas, keras,** and **matplotlib** packages installed in your Python environment.
+Make sure to have **nltk, tweepy, numpy, scikit-learn, tensorflow, SpeechBrain, praw, kaggle, pandas, keras, credentials, selenium, textblob**, and **matplotlib** packages installed in your Python environment.

 All dependencies are attached in the **requirements.txt**.